saschazar21/openidconnect-client/README.md

 MIT

 ## Version history
+* **v1.2.0** Enhanced environment variables to support different response types out of the box
 * **v1.1.0** Enhanced the setup to also support HTTPS when `key` and `cert` are present
 * **v1.0.0** Initial version